TOTO (TOTDY) — Investment Tree v1

 VII.
 Competitive Pressure (L1D)

 Leaf 4.2 — SHINKO take-private adds uncertainty.
 Going-private process underway 2024-25 by JIC + Dai Nippon Printing JV.
 Post-private SHINKO may invest more aggressively without quarterly-earnings constraints.
-Verdict: ⚠️ partial.
+Verdict: ⚠️B partial.

-L1D roll-up: 0 ✅, 4 ⚠️ — competitive pressure is real and structural, not just cyclical.
+L1D roll-up: 0 ✅A, 5 ⚠️B — competitive pressure is real and structural, not just cyclical.
+Primary mechanism is OEM dual-sourcing (Leaf 4.5), not direct competitor product launches (Leaves 4.1-4.4).

 VIII.
 Capital Allocation & Activist Engagement (L1E)

 Leaf 5.1 — ¥30B FY26 chip capex is the right direction.
 Highest-ROIC segment redeployment.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 5.2 — But no buyback alongside.
 Palliser asked for capital return against ¥76B net cash; May 2 release didn't include buyback.
 Missed opportunity to satisfy demand #3.
-Verdict: ⚠️ partial.
+Verdict: ⚠️B partial.

 Leaf 5.4 — Effective April 1 2026: AC business escalated to senior-managing-executive-officer-level division.
 Organizational signal that AC is no longer a "skunkworks" segment.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

-L1E roll-up: 3 ✅, 2 ⚠️ — capital allocation is improving but not aligned with full activist case.
+L1E roll-up: 3 ✅A, 2 ⚠️B — capital allocation is improving (governance overhaul confirmed, dividend raised) but still not aligned with the full activist case (no buyback; standalone AC segment reporting unconfirmed).

 IX.
 Three valuation scenarios